 Where Can I Find Any Further Information About Chiropractic and What Chiropractors Treat?

-and supported by The British Chiropractic Association (BCA): www.chiropractic-uk.co.uk.
+The Chiropractic profession is regulated by the General Chiropractic Council (GCC): www.gcc-uk.org and supported by The British Chiropractic Association (BCA): www.chiropractic-uk.co.uk.
 Both websites offer more information about the profession and what we treat.
 They also include links to numerous research papers, endorsing the profession.

 Take your first step towards enjoying your life more